bigdevwhale/marat555.github.io/_posts/2019-09-16-automated-testing.md

 3. `cd junit-selenium-dbunit` (Or whatever folder you cloned it into)
 4. `mvn clean verify`

-All dependencies should now be downloaded and the example google cheese test will have run successfully in headless mode (Assuming you have Firefox installed in the default location)
+All dependencies should now be downloaded and the example test will have run in headless mode (Assuming you have Firefox installed in the default location)

 ### What should you know?